wpilibsuite/frc-docs/source/docs/software/hardware-apis/sensors/digital-inputs-software.rst

 Using DigitalInputs in code
 ---------------------------

-As almost all switches on the robot will be used through a :code:`DigitalInput`, this class is extremely important for effective robot control.
+As almost all switches on the robot will be used through a :code:`DigitalInput`.
+This class is extremely important for effective robot control.

 Limiting the motion of a mechanism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^